Ntambap/ampersand_data_engineer_interview/README.md

 # First step is to create a schema on the postgres Database

 Created the two tables for peoples and places data sets , i created a postgres database and created the schema through SQL Shell.
-The schema can be found in the example_schema.sql file
+The schema can be found in the people_schema.sql file